thoughtful-web/settings-page-wp/docs/roadmap.md

 5. Allow disabling or removing "choices" from Fields with the above value in case we need to scope access to updating these values.
 Perhaps this should be a filter for the configuration preprocessor.
 6. Consider implementing a File field.
 7. Check this plugin to see if we can scope admin-only actions within action hooks to minimize its impact on site performance.
+8. Consider adding support to the Color field for rgb and rgba color formats.